PHPWord

 Ans: Oestrogen, the female hormone:

-Helps in the
+Helps in the development of breasts.

-Controls
+Controls menstruation cycle.

-maturation of eggs in ovaries
+Aids in the maturation of eggs in ovaries.

 12. What are sex hormones?